TechingCrewMatt/cordova-plugin-admob-techingcrew/README.md

 # cordova-plugin-admob-techingcrew
 AdMob plugin for Cordova multi-platform apps.
 Exposes Banner Ads, Interstitial Ads, and Rewarded Videos.
+No revenue sharing.
+Truly free plugin for an open-source platform.
+Imagine that.

 This plugin uses Gradle/Maven to pull the latest Google Play Services - Ads SDK.
 Tested on Samsung Galaxy S6 using Android 7.0 and project built using CLI 6.1.1 -iOS version is in development.